-When faced with an opportunity as beneficial as a scholarship grant, you might find yourself being overly conscious about how and where to begin when it comes to writing the dreaded application essay.
+When faced with an opportunity as beneficial as a scholarship grant, you might find yourself being overly conscious about how and where to begin writing that dreaded scholarship essay.

-Writing in itself is a challenging feat that even the most seasoned writers experience having trouble with; not to worry though, there are more than a few ways you can get started on this seemingly daunting task:
+Writing in itself is a challenging feat that even the most seasoned writers have trouble with; Not to worry though, there are more than a few ways you can get started on this seemingly daunting task:

-- Be familiar with the program.
-Is the scholarship you’re applying for focused towards the Sciences?
-Do they require a certain number of hours rendered for volunteer/community service?
-Understanding the priorities of the sponsors you are writing to would put you in a better spot than most.
-Tip: Before putting your thoughts on paper, make sure to check the program’s official website and spend a few hours reading through the mission and vision that they have for their scholars.
-Afterwards, try to align your essay with their goals (e.g. if they value financial literacy, you might want to discuss a bit on how you manage your own expenses).
+Before putting your thoughts on paper, make sure to check the program’s official website and spend a few hours reading through the mission and vision that they have for their scholars.
+Afterward, try to align your scholarship essay with their goals (e.g. if they value financial literacy, you might want to discuss a bit on how you manage your own expenses).

-Your essay doesn’t have to be perfect to achieve a perfect opportunity.
-All you need is honesty, good organization, and a solid message to your readers– get those three in check and you’re good to go!
+Your scholarship essay doesn’t have to be perfect to achieve a perfect opportunity.
+All you need is honesty, good organization, and a solid message to your readers—check off those three things and you’re good to go!
 For more information on scholarship opportunities, visit https://www.edukasyon.ph/scholarships.